 Official Trailer (Wii U is the same as the PS4 and Vita versions):

-Pic-a-Pix is a very challenging and casual puzzle game which is playable by everyone.
+Pic-a-Pix is a very challenging and casual puzzle game that is playable by everyone.
 It will test your logic skills as well as keep you entertained for hours via both the PS4 and PS Vita via cross-buy.
 Don’t worry if you’ve never done a Picross style puzzle before, the game gives you a full introduction and will gradually get you into the bigger puzzles without dropping you in the deep end.
 With its simplistic design, charming music, and the plethora of puzzles on offer – Pic-a-Pix has easily become my favourite logic-based puzzle game on Sony’s platform.

 - 150 puzzles to work through